 A beautiful photograph taken during the 1880s of an elevated view from the roof of Victoria Barracks looking north along St Kilda Road to the City of Melbourne.

 We know that this photograph was taken sometime between 1880 when the Exhibition Buildings were completed, and before 1886 when the new Prince's Bridge was commenced.
-The photograph also reveals the gentle rise from central Melbourne up to Eastern Hill on the right.
+The photograph reveals the gentle rise from central Melbourne up to Eastern Hill on the right.
 We can also see the construction of the new St. Paul's Anglican Cathedral on the corner of Flinders and Swanston Streets.
-St. Paul's was started in 1880 and was completed in 1891, although the famous spires were not added until 1926.
+St. Paul's was started in 1880 and was completed in 1891, although the famous spires were not added until 1926, completed 1932.